Modbus-Monitor/docs/docs/products/xpf/user-guide.md

 **Server Control:**

 - **Single Button**: One Start/Stop control manages all enabled servers
-- **TCP Server**: Starts if Interface is set to TCP or UDP and Enable is checked
+- **Network Server**: Starts either TCP or UDP server (not both) when Interface is configured and Enable is checked
 - **Serial Servers**: Start automatically for all selected COM ports
-- **Simultaneous Start**: All configured servers start together
+- **Simultaneous Start**: Network server (TCP or UDP) plus all serial servers start together
 - **Independent Operation**: Each server operates independently once started
 - **Clean Shutdown**: Stop button properly closes all server connections